-As residents prepare to return home, it's crucial to have essential safety information.
-Stay informed about health and safety issues.
-Specific hazards may exist when accessing your property after a fire, but first responders address many risks.
-However, some hazards could lead to ongoing health issues.
+When evacuation orders are lifted and residents prepare to return home, it's crucial to have essential safety information.
+While first responders handle many risks, various post-fire hazards may occur when accessing your property.
+Specific dangers may arise after a fire, but first responders still manage many risks.
+Some hazards could result in ongoing health issues.
 We share this message as a helpful guide to keep you and your loved ones safe during this transition.